NatLee/On-the-Role-of-Text-Preprocessing-in-Neural-Network-Architectures-For-IMDB/README.md

 #  On the Role of Text Preprocessing in Neural Network Architectures

-## An Evaluation Study on Text Categorization and Sentiment Analysis
+### An Evaluation Study on Text Categorization and Sentiment Analysis

-#### Jose Camacho Collados and Mohammad Taher Pilehvar
+Jose Camacho Collados and Mohammad Taher Pilehvar

+### Information

-## *IMPORTANT* This is unofficial code for this [paper](https://arxiv.org/abs/1707.01780) and only run with IMDb dataset.
+This is <font color=#DC143C>unofficial</font> code for this [paper](https://arxiv.org/abs/1707.01780) and only run with IMDb dataset.
-## These code are modified from original code [sensecnn](https://github.com/pilehvar/sensecnn) for compatibility on Python3 and only for research use.
+These code are modified from original code [sensecnn](https://github.com/pilehvar/sensecnn) for compatibility on Python3 and only for research use.

 ### Pre-trained word embeddings